nickmalleson/surf/projects/BreezeRoutes/README.md

 All the required libraries are in the ./lib/ directory.

 The main third-party libraries are [Graphhopper](https://github.com/graphhopper/graphhopper) (for routing) and [map-matching](https://github.com/graphhopper/map-matching) for building a route (list of OSM street segments) from the GPS data.
+These have been imported with Maven.

+The `BreezeRoutes` folder is a project that can be openned in the IntelliJ IDEA IDE.
+To see specifically which Maven libraries have been downloaded, go through IntelliJ.

 ## 1. Preparing GPX files with json2gpx